Why is Mobile App Testing Important for Application Development?

-Globally, entrepreneurs and companies are dashing to develop mobile applications to tap into the vast opportunity of mobile commerce.
+Globally, entrepreneurs and companies are dashing to develop mobile applications like enterprise app development, vr app development, etc to tap into the vast opportunity of mobile commerce.
 However, not all parties succeed in this quest especially due to negligence of mobile app testing.

 To ensure that you’re not part of this lot, it is detrimental to understand the core benefits of adopting testing in mobile app development.